Jack Frost (1964 film): Plot

-Ivan searches for Nastya, now that he's fully human again.
-He comes across Baba Yaga, whom he pleads for aid to find Nastya.
-She refuses to help, and after a battle of wills with her moving house (which the old woman loses), she animates a group of trees to kill Ivan.
-After nearly being cooked alive, Ivan tricks her and threatens to bake the witch in her own oven until she tells him how to find Nastya.
-After he leaves, the angry Baba Yaga sends her black cat to cause Nastya's death before Ivan can reach her.
-The enchanted sled sent by the Baba Yaga to show Ivan the way to Nastya leaves him trapped in a snowbank.
-While Father Frost is running some errands, the cat tricks Nastya into accidentally touching his staff, which freezes her solid.
-Nastya's father and dog sense that she is in trouble.
-The stepmother and Marfushka prevent him from leaving, but the dog escapes and rescues Ivan from freezing in the snow.
-They both arrive at Morozko's home to find her frozen.
-Ivan pleads for forgiveness for his behavior towards her.
-The power of love trumps the staff's power, and she is restored.
-To celebrate, Morozko gives Nastya and Ivan a large dowry of jewels and a horse-driven sleigh for their impending nuptials.
+Ivan encounters Baba Yaga, whom he asks for aid to find Nastenka.
+She refuses to help, but Ivan tricks her and threatens to bake the witch in her own oven until she tells him how to find Nastenka.
+After he leaves, Baba Yaga sends her black cat to harm Nastenka before Ivan can reach her.
+The enchanted sled sent by Baba Yaga to show Ivan the way to Nastenka leaves him trapped in a snowbank.
+While Father Frost is out walking, the cat tricks Nastenka into touching his staff, which freezes her and sends her into a deep slumber.
+Nastenka's dog leads Ivan to her.
+Ivan apologizes for his rude behavior, pleading for her to return to life; she is revived.
+Father Frost gives Nastenka and Ivan a large dowry of jewels and a horse-driven sleigh for their impending marriage.